 After graduating, Marissa was selected to participate in the News 21 fellowship, a nationally recognized multimedia program sponsored by the Carnegie Corporation and Knight Foundation.
 Marissa is active in the community as a motivational speaker and event host.
 She’s also a proud member of several organizations, including Alpha Kappa Alpha Sorority, the Atlanta Association of Black Journalists, the National Association of Black Journalists and the PIVOT Foundation, a nonprofit that helps women re-enter the workforce.

-In her free time, she enjoys spending time with her family and friends, volunteering with youth and women organizations and traveling.
+In her free time, Marissa enjoys spending time with her family and friends, volunteering with youth and women organizations, and traveling.

 DeKalb County families came together Tuesday, holding a prayer vigil in response to a string of deadly violence.

 A DeKalb County police officer is being hailed a hero after saving a man's life following a shooting.

 The late Diahann Carroll has a stage named in her honor at Tyler Perry Studios

 A Clayton County man is thankful to first responders who saved his life during a dog attack.

 It's been a tough year for Cherokee County firefighter Randall Droke, but he's carrying on with his son's legacy.